webOSArchive/webos-docs/docs/appinventory.md

 **Mac or Ubuntu**: `java -jar ./webos-tools.jar palm-log -l`

 If it works, you'll get a list of all the apps installed on your device, including AppId, Version and Title.
-Copy and paste this list into a message and send it in for review!
+Copy and paste this list into a text file or message!

+## Step 7: Send your Inventory

+Contact the [Community](community.md) to share your Inventory.

+If you have anything unique, proceed to [App Backup](appbackup.md) to learng how to extract your unique apps for archival!